behancoc/camera-application/README.md

   - The output of running this command within terminal should produce the following file:
   ![xcworkspace](/Images/xcworkspace.?raw=true "xcworkspace")
   - Run the command **open .** from the current terminal window.
 This will open a finder window.
-  - Navigate to `EyeDetectionApplication.xcworkspace` and double click to launch
+  - Navigate to `EyeDetectionApplication.xcworkspace` and double click to launch Xcode + application
   - Connect iPhone to MacBook
-  -
+  - Select the EyeDetectionApplication project in the left hand navigation to open the project configuration.
+In the Signing section of the General tab, select your development team from the dropdown.(per Google's Docuemntation & Examples)
+  -In order to build the project, you must modify the Bundle Identifier in the Identity section so that it is unique across all Xcode projects.
+To create a unique identifier, try adding your initials and a number to the end of the string (per Google's Docuemntation & Examples).
+  -  Build and run the app in Xcode

 ## References
 - https://www.tensorflow.org/lite/guide/inference